o-l-a-v/winget-intune-win32/README.md

 ## How to use
 ### Pre-requirements
 Following requirements should be included in a fresh installation of Windows 10 and 11, but aren't always present.
 Which has caused problems.
-So mentioning them here just in case.
+So I'm mentioning them here just in case.
 * ```winget-cli``` must be installed, comes with newer versions of [App Installer](https://www.microsoft.com/en-us/store/apps/9nblggh4nns1).
 * Microsoft Visual C++ Runtime v14 / 2015-2019.